Christian Davenport: Controversies

 Davenport researched untouchability and caste discrimination with Martin Macwan, an activist from Gujarat who in 2000 received the Robert F. Kennedy Human Rights Award and Navsarjan Trust, surveying 100 different practices.
 The government of Gujarat rejected their results, commissioning its own study.

 Related, his 2004 estimate about the number of people killed during the Rwanda genocide has been the subject of controversy.
 This work was featured in a 2014 BBC documentary incorrectly stating that only 200,000 Tutsi died in the genocide—in contrast to scholarly research suggesting a death toll of at least 500,000 victims.
 This was inaccurate because the 200,000 figure simply represented the lower estimate provided by Davenport and his research team discussed thoroughly on the project website.
 The high estimate was approximately 1.2 million and they stated that they felt most comfortable with an estimate of 500,000 - this was reported back in 2004 and this has been recently identified in a recent article in the Journal of Genocide studies.
+The number of Tutsis that were supposed to have died was calculated based on the total Tutsi population of Rwanda before the genocide (500.000) and after (300.000).